 Inner urban design blends many styles into one.
 Blending industrial features with a commercial element and contemporary furniture, it is the perfect design for those who love the unstructured look.
 In the kitchen, we recommend opting for matte or natural finish benchtops and finishing off with a feature splashback of white subway tile.

 This look is all about balance – bringing in elements of the ‘old’ and seamlessly integrating them with more modern styles.
 Vintage design incorporates a lot of colour, so be sure to pick out the base colours you want to use and rotate them evenly throughout your space.
 Open shelving in the kitchen is a big part of the vintage look, where you can showcase key pieces such as glassware or china.

-Zen design is all about creating your own personal sanctuary - a place to relax, take a breath and clear your mind.
+Zen design is all about creating your own personal sanctuary – a place to relax, take a breath and clear your mind.
 Dominated by white and a simple palette, zen design demands attention.
-This style incorporates plenty of fresh, clean lines - so think integrated appliances in the kitchen and push catch cabinetry doors (no handles) and a clutter free space.
+This style incorporates plenty of fresh, clean lines – so think integrated appliances in the kitchen, push catch cabinetry doors (no handles) and a clutter free space.

 Introduce pops of colour to this design by using black or rose gold tapware and bring plants into your space to give it life.